 IX.
-Method of Entering and Terminating Agreements with Other Entities coordinated with the electric distribution utilities using established Electronic Data Interchange (EDI) protocols.
+Method of Entering and Terminating Agreements with Other Entities

 The process for entering, modifying, enforcing, and terminating all agreements associated with the Plan will comply with the municipal charter, federal and state law and rules and regulations, and the provisions of the relevant agreement.